 With the disruptions in learning as a result of the pandemic, many children may be experiencing difficulties in reading.
 Initial research on the impact of the pandemic has found that many students may have missed important learning experiences that may have impacted the development of foundational academic skills.
 A primary goal of the Reading Intervention Center is to provide families with assessment and tutoring support to help them address their child’s needs during the crucial elementary years.
 In addition, the Center seeks to serve children with various learning challenges who may have missed out on crucial learning experiences and or interventions during the pandemic.

 A variety of diagnostic assessment services are available through the center.
 Brief assessments of current skill development in various areas of reading are typically given when a student begins with the Center.
 These brief assessments provide initial information about skill development in various areas of reading including phonological awareness, phonics, fluency, vocabulary, and comprehension skills.
 In addition, screenings for other academic skills are also available (writing, mathematics).
-If learning disabilities such as Dyslexia are suspected, full psycho educational evaluations are also available to possibly rule out or identify learning disabilities as a factor in reading difficulties.
 Children who have been previously identified as having a learning disability or other disability as well as students without special needs are welcome to access services through the center.

 Prior to beginning tutoring, a screening will be given to find student strengths and needs.
 If additional assessment is needed, more comprehensive evaluations (diagnostic assessments) are available.
 An individualized tutoring plan will be developed.
 For many students, the Sound Partners intervention will be appropriate.
 In a typical session, graduate student tutors will engage with your child in a fun activity and also work through reading lessons from the Sound Partners intervention, which is an evidence-based intervention for struggling readings.
 Tutors will work with students on phonological awareness (the sounds of language) tasks, blending and segmenting sounds, letter-sound matching, writing, and beginning reading.